lyledavids/artelaaspect/README.md

 - Users only need to manage one key.

   If you use AA, you might manage several AA wallets with different function.
 By using Aspect to extend EoA, you just use one wallet with several extension functions.

+## Value to the Artela Ecosystem
+The Session-Key Aspect brings several valuable features to the Artela Ecosystem:

+**Enhanced Security:** By allowing EoAs to create session keys for specific transactions, the ecosystem becomes more secure as private keys are not exposed for every interaction.

+**Improved Usability:** Users can enjoy a better user experience by managing one wallet with several extension functions, rather than dealing with multiple abstract accounts (AA).

+**Flexibility:** EoAs can upgrade to a form of AA that supports session keys without the need to transfer assets, providing flexibility in managing accounts.

+**Integration:** The Session-Key Aspect can be integrated into various dApps, enabling on-click trading for DeFi protocols, enhancing UX and wallet security for web applications, and making dApps function like web2 products with simplified login and interaction processes.

+For more detailed information, please refer to the project repository.

+## How to Use

+### Project Intro

+* Folder [aspect](https://github.com/QiyuanMa/session-key-aspect-example/blob/main/aspect/README.md) implements the session key Aspect;
+* Folder [js_client](https://github.com/QiyuanMa/session-key-aspect-example/blob/main/js_client/session_key_aspect_client/README.md) implements the session key Aspect javascript client.

+### Integration
+* Bind session key Aspect to you contract by this [guide](https://github.com/QiyuanMa/session-key-aspect-example/blob/main/aspect/README.md)
+* Integrate js client to you font-end dApp by this [guide](https://github.com/QiyuanMa/session-key-aspect-example/blob/main/js_client/session_key_aspect_client/README.md)